-(2019a,b).
-From the forest change data, I used the loss year and the tree cover thematic tiles, which I downloaded from the Global Forest Change 2000-2018 data service (Hansen/UMD/Google/USGS/NASA, 2019).
+60 2000-2018 data service (Hansen/UMD/Google/USGS/NASA, 2019).
 The tree cover tiles classify the land area in tree canopy densities for the year 2000 as a baseline-where trees mean "vegetation taller than 5 m in height"-and the loss year tiles record the first year when the canopy reduced its density relative to the baseline year.
+Although Tropek et al. (2014) commented that the study underestimates forest loss, Hansen et al. (2014) argued that such criticism is based on a misconception of the definition of forest used in their study.

-I stitched together the tiles from these datasets to form a seamless mosaic, and then warped the results on to the UTM/WGS84 datum, from which I later produced continuous maps of the DR mainland territory by masking out the ocean/lake areas (Fig. 1).
+I stitched together the tiles from these datasets to form a seamless mosaic, and then warped the results on to the UTM/WGS84 datum, from which I later produced continuous maps of the DR mainland territory by masking out the ocean/lake areas (Fig. A1).
 Since these products do not distinguish plantations (e.g., oil palm and avocado plantations) from forest, I acknowledged this limitation when running exploratory analysis and building spatial models.